zeljkoobrenovic/grounded-architecture/_posts/2023-05-12-marketplaces.md

 ## Building Digital Marketplaces

-Digital marketplaces do not sell physical goods or services directly.
-Instead, they sell efficiently by reducing transaction costs, making it **easier, faster, and safer for buyers and sellers**.
-Their monetization strategies capitalize on further reducing these costs, creating additional value for their users.
+Digital marketplaces therefore create value by making exchange **easier, faster, safer, and more legible**.
+Their monetization strategies extend naturally from that role.

-By understanding these fundamental dynamics, businesses can effectively leverage digital marketplaces—either by participating as sellers or by developing new **marketplace models** tailored to specific industries and consumer needs.

-The IT architecture of digital marketplaces is **distinct from traditional e-commerce platforms** due to its focus on **scalability, automation, and multi-sided interactions**.
-Unlike single-vendor online stores, digital marketplaces require a robust technology stack that supports seamless interactions between multiple buyers and sellers while ensuring platform reliability and security.
+From an architectural point of view, this has an important consequence: marketplace systems are not simply e-commerce systems at larger scale.
+They are **multi-sided systems** that have to coordinate multiple actors, incentives, and trust mechanisms at once.
+That makes their architecture distinct from that of a traditional single-vendor storefront.

 <img style="margin-top: 0px; width: 100%; height: 400px; object-fit: cover"
      src="assets/images/istock/iStock-2087790196.jpg">